 At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

-Cognitive Behavioural Therapy in Canary Wharf
+Cognitive Behavioural Therapy in Canary Wharf, London

-• Are you overly concerned about what people think of you?
+- Are you overly concerned about what people think of you?

-• Do you worry about making mistakes?
+- Do you worry excessively about making mistakes?

-• Are you struggling to concentrate?
+- Are you struggling to juggle it all?

-• Do you set high standards for yourself?
+- Do you set high standards for yourself?

 If you answered “yes” to any of the above, don’t worry!
-You are not alone!
+You are not alone.
 These are very common problems, especially amongst the Canary Wharf workforce, where the pressure to deliver is so intense.
 Unless you have the tools to cope with the pressure, you are likely to find that the pressure actually impedes, rather than improves your performance.

 I dedicate my time to helping people like you, face their fears, manage stress, and overcome depression.